Please note: a valid prescription is required for all prescription medication.

 What is Invokamet used for?

-Invokamet is a prescription medicine used to help improve blood sugar control in adults with type 2 diabetes, along with diet and exercise.
-It combines canagliflozin (an SGLT2 inhibitor) and metformin (a biguanide).
-The canagliflozin component helps lower glucose by increasing urinary glucose excretion, while metformin reduces glucose production by the liver and improves insulin sensitivity.
-A prescriber determines whether it fits a patient’s overall diabetes plan, kidney function, and other medications.
+Invokamet is prescribed to help improve blood sugar control in adults with type 2 diabetes, typically along with diet and physical activity.
+It combines two medicines: canagliflozin (an SGLT2 inhibitor) and metformin (a biguanide).
+Because it contains metformin, it is not intended for people with metabolic acidosis, including diabetic ketoacidosis, and it is not used for type 1 diabetes.
+A prescriber determines whether the combination fits a person’s overall diabetes plan and kidney function.

-What should be discussed with a clinician before starting Invokamet?
+What should I ask my clinician before starting Invokamet?

 Rewards Program